 The stage now set, Werner extended a hand out to Weingartner who accepted the gesture before extending his hand out to Gilbert behind him.
 The chain continued until they were all linked, hand-in-hand.
-With that, they slowly pressed out the door and into the hallway.
+With a snap of his fingers, Werner sent copper light cascading down their chain.
+And with that, they slowly pressed out the door and into the hallway.

 Weingartner couldn’t believe how easy it was for them to slip past all the Argoans.
 They slinked forward like ghosts through the hall, their boots leaving faint impressions in the mud caking the floor.